-OSForensics from PassMark Software is a digital computer forensic application which lets you extract and analyse digital data evidence efficiently and with ease.
+OSForensics from PassMark Software is a digital computer forensic application which lets you extract and analyze digital data evidence efficiently and with ease.
 It discovers, identifies and manages ie uncovers everything hidden inside your computer systems and digital storage devices.

-In this article we will cover all the major capabilities of OSForensics for digital forensics investigations.
+In this article, we will cover all the major capabilities of OSForensics for digital forensics investigations.

-To start with open OSForensics, we can see the OSForensics window open .
+To start with open OSForensics, we can see the OSForensics window open.

 The first option is Manage Case:

 Whatever task/operation we want to perform in OSF, it is always advisable to create a case for that.
-Creating a case is also helpful to distinguish multiple processes / operations from one another and also act as a container of the work done which is also helpful in future reference.
+Creating a case is also helpful to distinguish multiple processes/operations from one another and also act as a container of the work done which is also helpful in future reference.

 Enter all the details and click on OK, we can see the case getting listed.
 If are working on more than one case at a time or we have multiple cases listed on OSF we need to select which case we need to work on.
-To do this select the case and click on load case, we will see a green check mark against the case which is presently loaded.
+To do this select the case and click on the load case, we will see a green check mark against the case which is presently loaded.

 For this article we will be working on NPFJeane case, it is a demo case (E01) of which we will be doing forensics investigation.
 (This will be our evidence, we can do the same with any other data or computer disk).To add the evidence to our case click on add device.